Whytey/gpxfixer/README.md

-gpx-fixer is a simple utility for fixing gpx files.
+gpxfixer is a simple utility for fixing gpx files.

-	usage: gpx-fixer.py [-h] {strip,copy} ...
+	usage: gpxfixer.py [-h] {strip,copy} ...

 	optional arguments:
 	  -h, --help    show this help message and exit